 In 2015, she is studying with Philippe Pierlot and Mieneke van der Velden at The Royal Conservatory of The Hague.

 The different projects in which she participates have notably enabled her to play the viola da gamba in various orchestras: Capriccio Stravagante (dir.
 Skip Sempé), Pygmalion (dir.
 Raphael Pichon).
 She has performed throughout Europe in famous festivals : MA Fringe Festival in Bruges, Festival Oude Muziek Utrecht , BOZAR music in Brussels, International Festival of Lyric Art in Aix en Provence.
 Interested in Literature, she decided to enroll at the University of Paris X as well.

 Pablo was born in 1991 in San Cristóbal de La Laguna, Tenerife.
-He started to study flute in the conservatory of Santa Cruz de Tenerife, where he finished his Intermediate degree with Catherine Biteur with honors and special award.
-In 2009 he was admitted in the Royal Conservatory of Madrid.
-He studied with Manuel Rodríguez Arribas and he graduated in 2013 with honors.
-While he was studying in Madrid he became interested in early music and he started to play traverso.
+He studied with Manuel Rodríguez Arribas in the Royal Conservatory of Madrid and he graduated in 2013 with honors.
 In 2013 he was admitted for the Early Music Performance Master in Barcelona, where he studied traverso with Marc Hantai.
-Nowadays he is studying master course of baroque and classical flute in Koninklijk Conservatorium Den Haag with Wilbert Hazelzet and Kate Clark.
+In June 2017 he finished the master course of baroque and classical flute in Koninklijk Conservatorium Den Haag with Wilbert Hazelzet and Kate Clark with honors and distinction.